Gricha/website/website/posts/cubicles-for-agents.md

 As an example - I don't want the agent to run my terraform or apply my kubernetes manifests.
 I run the agent in a sandbox and in it, kubectl is just not available.

 As the last resort, I'll update AGENTS.md.
 I do usually ask the coding agent itself to update the instructions to reflect any learnings from the conversation, but do so in a concise way that I'll then review.
-I don't like bloating up AGENTS.md to no end, ultimately it ends up in context.
+I do wanna be careful with that though, because what lands in AGENTS.md ultimately uses up context.

-### Good Developer Experience
+### Developer Experience

-Largely closing the feedback loop with the agents boils down to having a good developer experience in the project, and being committed to maintaining it.
-It's what oftentimes we aim for (to varying degrees of success) in organizations with more engineers - you want to make sure there's a simple way of running the project without arcane knowledge and bespoke tools, surface quality issues quickly and streamline developer experience through automation.
-We are largely able to do it thanks to my cofounder, Jeremy Stanley, who has zero-tolerance for bad developer experience which can be easily automated away.
+Most of these tips really boil down to working on a good developer experinece in the project.
+Most of those are generally valuable to engineers working inside the same codebase and onboarding agents may be a good excuse to iron out some kinks and provide great DX for everyone.
+We want to make sure there's a simple way of running the project without arcane knowledge and bespoke tools, surface quality issues quickly and reduce required operations through automation.
+We are largely able to do it thanks to my cofounder, Jeremy Stanley, who has zero-tolerance for bad developer experience that can be easily automated away.